 Instructions

 - Roll out a pasta sheet and try to get it as wide as the roller so you get nice even wide sheets.
 The thickness you roll to depends on your personal preference.
-I mainly roll to setting 7 on my kitchen aid which is the second to thinnest.
+I mainly roll to setting 7 on my Kitchen Aid, this is the second to thinnest.
+I roll to 6 on my Marcato, do whatever feels right to you.

 - Fold each end in to meet in the middle (definitely check out photos above!).

 - Cut into whatever widths you like, there is no rule!
-You could do 2cm or even 3cm or 4cm.
+You could do 1 - 2 inches (3cm-4cm) wide.

 - Unfold them and lay them on top of each other.
-There will be a good layer of semolina on the underside of each one to stop them sticking.
+There should be a good layer of semolina on the underside of each one to stop them sticking.

 - Lay them out on a tray flat or you can wrap them round your hand in a nest.